Become more empathetic with AI coaching

 7. Practice self-acceptance

 We must not forget about self-compassion.
-While being compassionate toward yourself is not a prerequisite for being compassionate toward others, it will certainly make your life easier.
-Remember, in the research above, we saw that self-compassion is good for your overall physical health.
+While being compassionate toward yourself is not a prerequisite for being compassionate towards others, it will certainly make your life easier.
+Remember, in the research above, we learned that self-compassion is good for your overall physical health.

 But feeling compassion for yourself is tough if you haven’t yet achieved self-acceptance, which is the ability to see yourself as you are, strengths and blind spots included, and feel at peace about it, rather than berating yourself.